Skip to main content

 • Gold-tip ORP electrode purpose-engineered for high-salinity chemistry stability

-• 10-min continuous polling — 144 readings per day, fastest cadence in the category
+• 10-min continuous polling — 144 readings per day, the fastest cadence in this lineup

 • Marine-grade corrosion-resistant housing addresses the failure mode of standard ORP probes

-• Crystal app produces customized dosing alerts based on real ORP, pH, and temperature signals
+• Crystal app produces customized dosing alerts from real ORP, pH, and temperature signals

 What Could Be Better

-• $99 per year subscription begins year 2 — evaluate 3-yr ownership before purchasing
+• $99 per year subscription begins year 2 — evaluate the 3-yr ownership cost before buying

-• $479 entry price is the highest sticker in this lineup
+• $479 entry price is among the priciest continuous floats here

 The Verdict

-When the pool is saltwater and standard ORP probes have failed in a season, the Crystal Smart Water Monitor — Saltwater is the engineering answer — pcworld and popular-mechanics both highlight the gold-tip construction as the right material choice for salt chemistry, and the 10-min polling cadence beats the iopool's 15-min interval relative to overnight salt-cell failure detection.
+When your pool is saltwater and standard ORP probes have failed inside a season, the Crystal Smart Water Monitor — Saltwater is a sensible pick for that setup — the gold-tip construction is the right material choice for salt chemistry, and the 10-min polling cadence beats the iopool's 15-min interval for catching overnight salt-cell failure.

 Best Accuracy & Dosing: Crystal Smart Water Monitor — Chlorine/Bromine